tatami-galaxy/speech-processing/reports/to_do.md

 ### Next Steps

 - what's the relation between pruned_model_sparsity and expected_sparsity [paper](https://arxiv.org/pdf/1910.04732.pdf)
-- sparse grads on loga with objective on z
+- what does grad on loga look like during training? (without objective on z)
-	- check with weight on ent
 - min ent on some z (not MHA)?
 - pruning code, ft after pruning code, measure inference times